vapoursynth/vapoursynth/doc/avfs.rst

 To use it simply run ``avfs`` in the ``core32`` or ``core64`` directories with the script name as argument.
 This will create a virtual file in ``C:\\Volumes``.

+The *alt_output* argument of *set_output* is respected and can be used to get additional compatibility with professional applications.

 Avisynth Support
 ################
 Note that this AVFS version is also compatible with Avisynth 2.6 and Avisynth+.
 When using Avisynth+